 Survivor Art: An IDM

 Can art reflect the pain of the Holocaust?
 This is the compelling question that is asked and examined in this collection of five focused inquiries using Holocaust survivor art.

-This inquiry focuses on examining various artifacts from the Holocaust Memorial Center’s collection to explore how different perspectives of the Holocaust can be told through artifacts.
+This inquiry focuses on examining various artifacts from The Holocaust Center’s collection to explore how different perspectives of the Holocaust can be told through artifacts.

 Art & Writing Competition